Corionis/ELS/artifacts/document/modes.md

 # Hint Status Server

-When ELS dry-runs and back-ups are executed as remote operations with hints and hint tracking enabled this mode provices an optional stand-alone server process used coordinate hint completion status between multiple back-ups.
+When ELS dry-runs and back-ups are executed as remote operations with hints and hint tracking enabled this mode provides an optional stand-alone server process used to coordinate hint completion status between multiple back-ups.
 See [Hint Status](Hint-Status).